strzyzewski/xdebug-wordpress/README.md

 This repository contains a script that makes it easy to install and configure XDebug on a WordPress Docker container.

+## No permanent changes, everything is temporary

+This solution is designed to avoid making permanent changes to your Docker setup.
+It does not modify any Dockerfiles, and all changes will be removed when the Docker container is rebuilt.
+This is ideal for temporary debugging sessions without altering your Docker configuration.

 ## Prerequisites

 - Docker installed and running